ulb-sachsen-anhalt/TranskribusSwtGui/README.md

 - Unpack the release .zip and start the app using either Transkribus.exe (Windows), Transkribus.command (Mac) or Transkribus.sh (Linux) inside the unpacked folder
 - Make sure you do have write access to the folder!
 - If the program won't start, check if the right Java is installed - a 64 bit version >= version 8 is needed
-  - download and intall the latest JDK from this Homepage: https://adoptopenjdk.net/
+  - download and install the latest JDK from this Homepage: https://adoptopenjdk.net/

 ## Build status
 [![Build Status](http://dbis-halvar.uibk.ac.at/jenkins/buildStatus/icon?job=TranskribusSwtGui)](http://dbis-halvar.uibk.ac.at/jenkins/job/TranskribusSwtGui)